Bartor/d-linked-list-test/README.md

 Futher description can be found in readmes of subdirectories:

-- [doubly-linked-list](./doubly-linked-list) - a doubly linked list with cache for accessing arbitrary indices
+- [doubly-linked-list](./doubly-linked-list) - a doubly linked list with cache for accessing arbitrary indices (~40x faster)